mmelamud-godaddy/how-to-become-a-better-developer/improve-your-code.md

 4. **Duplicate Code**

    Duplicated code is the bane of software development.
 Stamp out duplication whenever possible.
-You should always be on the lookout for more subtle cases of near-duplication, too.
-[Don't Repeat Yourself!](https://www.artima.com/articles/orthogonality-and-the-dry-principle)
+You should always be on the lookout for more subtle cases of near-duplication, too. *-Don't Repeat Yourself!-*[^1]

 5. **Conditional Complexity**

    Watch out for large conditional logic blocks, particularly blocks that tend to grow larger or change significantly over time.
 Consider alternative object-oriented approaches such as [decorator](https://www.dofactory.com/javascript/design-patterns/decorator), [strategy](https://www.dofactory.com/javascript/design-patterns/strategy), or [state](https://www.dofactory.com/javascript/design-patterns/state) or their functional programming equivalents: [decorator](https://medium.com/qualyteam-engineering/decorator-design-pattern-in-functional-and-object-oriented-programming-e0a2be3c5679), [state](https://betterprogramming.pub/the-state-design-pattern-in-javascript-4eebdf5e471), or [strategy](https://thomas-rubattel.medium.com/strategy-pattern-in-functional-programming-38ddcc2b2d50).

+ [^1]: ["Don't repeat yourself" (DRY)](https://www.plutora.com/blog/understanding-the-dry-dont-repeat-yourself-principle) is a principle of software development aimed at reducing repetition of software patterns,[1] replacing it with abstractions or using data normalization to avoid redundancy.